-Lawn Rehab (Decisions)
+Lawn Rehab (Planning)

 First — and you probably don’t want to hear this — cultivate patience.
 Rebuilding a damaged lawn takes about two years, so figure on investing a fair amount of energy on planning in the early days.
 There are three steps to this process: finding out what you’ve got, figuring out what you want, and then planning how to get from the one to the other.
 The first two steps can be done in either order, as it really doesn’t matter whether you explore your imagination or your yard first; that’s a matter of temperament, and I’m not ready to take a stand on which is superior.
 Sometimes it helps to start with the purely imaginary, before you’re brought back to earth by reality.
 However, your ideas about what you want will probably grow and change with time, so keep those initial lists handy for updating.
 If you do start by assessing, don’t let what’s actually there keep you from seeing what could be.